 Puy du Fou

-Puy du Fou is the second most popular theme park in France, after Disneyland Paris, but it’s a well-kept secret outside of the country.
-This history-based theme park celebrated its 40th anniversary this year.
+Puy du Fou is the second most popular theme park in France, after Disneyland Paris.
+A lot of people who’ve visited say it’s one of the best places to visit in France.
+This history-based theme park celebrated its 40th anniversary in 2017.
 Unlike most theme parks, it doesn’t have any rides.
-Instead, visitors can watch spectacular shows, limited only by the length of the day, and the ability of little legs to walk from one venue to another.
+Instead, visitors can watch from a choice of several spectacular shows, which run all day long and into the evening.

-We visited Puy du Fou last year, and were astonished by the technical accomplishment of the shows.
-These are all based around legendary tales from French and European history, with a distinct Christian twist.
+We visited Puy du Fou, and were astonished by the technical accomplishment of the shows.
+These are all based around legendary tales from French and European history, with a distinctly Christian twist.
 On any one day, visitors to the theme park can choose between up to 12 performances, some repeated two or three times.
 These feature knuckle-biting acrobatics on horseback; lions, wild boar, wolves, and around 200 birds of prey; and international award-winning pyrotechnics.
 Puy du Fou’s showcase performance, Cinéscénie, boasts 2,000 actors and plays out over a water-covered space of 23 hectares.

 Have you been to the Vendée?
 What did you enjoy doing there?
 Please let me know what I’ve missed out – it’s a department with many attractions.